starius/ScPrime/doc/api/index.html.md

-been encrypted, then no data has been generated at all, and the first time the wallet is unlocked, the password given will be used as the password for encrypting all of the data. 'encrypted' will only be set to false if the wallet has never been unlocked before (the unlocked wallet is still encryped - but the encryption key is in memory).
+been encrypted, then no data has been generated at all, and the first time the wallet is unlocked, the password given will be used as the password for encrypting all of the data. 'encrypted' will only be set to false if the wallet has never been unlocked before (the unlocked wallet is still encrypted - but the encryption key is in memory).

 **unlocked** | boolean